 It is not possible for you to register your intentions before the Committee papers are published (five days prior to the Committee date), nor with any officer other than the nominated officers.
-Committee papers can be obtained at the Planning Minutes and Agendas page by selecting the relevant Committee.
+Committee papers can be obtained from the Planning Minutes and Agenda page on this website by selecting the relevant Committee.

 If you do not register to speak, you will not be allowed to speak at the Committee meeting.

 How long can I speak for